tharoun/Python_codes_for_ML/README.md

 # Python codes for ML and data science project
- This repository aims to provide a sample of python code for a ML and data science project.
+ This repository aims to provide a sample of Python code for an ML and data science project.